You can create alert prediction policies from the Alert Prediction Policies page.

 Only seasonal alerts that are Closed are processed for seasonality patterns.
 For example, if the Alert state is Ok and its status is not Closed it is not processed as seasonal.

 Select one of the following values to set the seasonality timeframe:

 - 10 Days

 The seasonality timeframe is the time required before machine learning starts analyzing the alert data for patterns.
 If you select 7 days, the policy needs 7 days of alert data before seasonality results emerge.

-If you are editing the prediction policy and change the seasonality time frame, it will trigger a new seasonality analysis period.
+When editing the prediction policy to change the seasonality timeframe, it will trigger a new seasonality analysis period.

 Toggle the Generate prediction alerts for new patterns found button to have the policy generate prediction alerts for new patterns.